seblucas/www-blog/content/en/tips/oracle-find-foreign-key-unindexed.md

-/*
+---
-Title: How to find unindexed foreign key with Oracle
+title: "How to find unindexed foreign key with Oracle"
-Description:
-Author: Sébastien Lucas
-Date: 2011/12/28
-Robots: noindex,nofollow
-Language: en
-Tags: oracle
-*/
+date: 2011-12-28
+tags: [oracle]
+slug: oracle-find-foreign-key-unindexed
+aliases: [/en/tips/oracle-find-foreign-key-unindexed]
+---
 # How to find unindexed foreign key with Oracle

 All credits to : [this post](http://asktom.oracle.com/pls/asktom/f?p=100:11:0::::P11_QUESTION_ID:4530093713805#26568859366976).
 Here is the script :